-At the end of 2017, the Authority had outstanding revenue bonds, general revenue notes, subordinate commercial paper notes, a revolving credit facility agreement, and restructuring bonds issued by UDSA.
-During 2016, debt increased by \$78 million compared to 2015.
-During 2017, debt increased by \$109 million compared to 2016 resulting from the issuance of UDSA bonds but was partially offset by a reduction in General Revenue Bonds.
-As of December 31, 2017 LIPA had a total of \$7.837 billion of outstanding debt principal and a total obligation including UDSA bonds.
+At the end of 2019, the Authority had outstanding revenue bonds, general revenue notes, general commercial paper notes, and restructuring bonds issued by UDSA.
+During 2018, debt increased by \$134 million compared to 2017.
+During 2019, debt increased by \$375 million compared to 2018 resulting from the issuance of new general revenue bonds.
+As of December 31, 2019, LIPA had a total of \$8.172 billion of outstanding debt principal and a total obligation including UDSA bonds.
 The UDSA bonds are not issued pursuant to the Resolutions and are not obligations of the Authority, LIPA, PSEG-LI, or any of their affiliates.